mpettersson/PythonReview/PythonInterviewReview.md

                                             print("Unexpected error:", sys.exc_info()[0])
                                             raise  # This will raise the exception if the other 2 excepts didn't catch it.
                                         else:
-                                            print("The else clause (for a try) only get's printed if there was NO EXCEPTION")
+                                            print("The else clause (for a try) only executes if there was NO EXCEPTION")
                                             f.close()
                                         finally:
                                             print("The finally cause always executes, exceptions or no exceptions!!!")
                                         # NOTE: There is no Python equivalent to Java's (statically typed) "throws"
                                         # keyword because Python doesn't have statically typed arguments.
 -[ ] Lambda
                                         (lambda x : x * x)(2)